-- Furniture Division.
-The design, manufacture and sale of a range of commercial furniture, which includes office chairs, tables, lounges, and workstations. - > Technology Division.
-The design and manufacture of custom control and market ready electronic systems, mobile computing solutions and emergency vehicle control systems. - Other operations discontinued during the 2008 financial year include the design, manufacture and sale of two-seater aircraft.
+- > Furniture Division.
+The design, manufacture and sale of a range of commercial furniture, which includes office chairs, tables, lounges, and workstations; and - Technology Division.
+The design and manufacture of custom control and market ready electronic systems, mobile computing solutions and emergency vehicle control systems.